nepwork/gitasp-bff/README.md

-# GAPL's gitasp.app
+# SP Demo

-Gita SP is a clinic management system.
+SP is a clinic management system.
 It has a core component for all kinds of clinics and specialized components for Dentistry, Oral and Maxillofacial Surgery and trauma recovery.